jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/solutions/security-testing/index.md

 ### Centralized management

-We manage the security testing from a unique point, our Attack Surface Manager (ASM).
+We manage the security testing from a unique point, our Attack Resistance Management platform (ARM).
 This allows our red team to be available and in constant communication with your developers in order to achieve high remediation rates.
 We also use this platform to provide you with easy-to-understand, real-time executive indicators.

 </div>